Less excess, more equality – sharing the world’s resources equitably

 Our working principles

 - We place 100% of donations directly into projects.
 No deductions are made from donations to cover administrative costs.
-However, a very small proportion of funds raised at fundraising events, as distinct from pure donations, is sometimes applied towards administrative costs.
+However, a proportion of funds raised at fundraising events, as distinct from pure donations, will be applied towards administrative costs.

 - We facilitate projects that are initiated or directed by people from the communities we support, consulting closely with them prior to commencement and obtaining feedback and guidance on an ongoing basis.